How can I disable public access for an AWS DMS replication DB instance?

 An AWS DMS replication instance can have one public IP address and one private IP address, just like an Amazon Elastic Compute Cloud (Amazon EC2) instance that has a public IP address.

-You can use a public IP address by choosing the Publicly accessible option when you create your replication instance.
+To use a public IP address, choose the Publicly accessible option when you create your replication instance.
 Or specify the --publicly-accessible option when you create the replication instance using the AWS Command Line Interface (AWS CLI).

 If you uncheck (disable) the box for Publicly accessible, then the replication instance has only a private IP address.
 As a result, the replication instance can communicate with a host that is in the same Amazon Virtual Private Cloud (Amazon VPC) and that can communicate with the private IP address.
-Or the replication instance can communicate with a host that is connected by VPC peering or AWS Direct Connect.
+Or the replication instance can communicate with a host that is connected privately, for example, by VPN, VPC peering, or AWS Direct Connect.

 After you create the replication instance, you can't modify the Publicly accessible option.